How Travel Changed My Life

 About eight summers ago, I found myself catching a plane ride for the first time in my life.
 I was twenty-seven and slightly burnt-out.
-I was only on my second job yet was already feeling unmotivated, and I was in a relationship that I only felt half-hearted about.
-It was my ex who had actually bought me the ticket; he knew that I’ve never been on a plane before.
+I was only on my second job yet was already feeling unmotivated, and I was in a relationship that I just felt half-hearted about.
+It was my ex who had bought me the ticket; he knew that I’ve never been on a plane before.
 Maybe he wanted me to have the experience, but I didn’t care then.

 So there I was, mouth slightly agape while beholding the interior landscape of the then still brand-new NAIA terminal 3, wondering to myself if all airports in the world looked the same on the inside.
 The air smelled good, and the place felt big and clean.
 I can still remember the lingering scent of the fresh paint permeating throughout the wide open spaces of the almost empty hallways; which nowadays seems always full of people.

 When I was in college, I was in a constant struggle of making ends meet financially.
 To help alleviate this, I tried working for a burger chain for a couple of months.
 I even joined an athletic scholarship program in the university as a cheer-dancer, which ironically, I now consider as the most joyless years of my life.
-Now as we all know, growing up brings us the most compelling and stubborn of life challenges; family and relationship problems, bigger financial responsibilities, and entering the wonderful yet unforgiving world of the adult workforce gives us another chance to showcase our human vulnerabilities.
+Now as we all know, growing up brings us the most compelling and stubborn of life challenges; family and relationship problems, more significant financial responsibilities, and entering the beautiful yet unforgiving world of the adult workforce gives us another chance to showcase our human vulnerabilities.

 The money matters, some says, is the easy part among the spectrum of adulterating human life problems; a quarrel with a loved one, an unexpected health issue, a freak accident, being laid off one’s job; these are examples of more urgent and debilitating concerns that are apt to blind-side on an idle weekday.